Unleash the genius at the heart of your work

 What qualifies me as a mentor coach?

 I’ve been a coach in private practice since 1996.
 I graduated from both The Academy for Coach Training (now inviteCHANGE) Certified Professional Coach program and The Newfield Network’s Graduate Coaching program.
-Over the years I have completed numerous additional trainings totaling more than 400 hours.
+Over the years I have completed numerous additional coaching-specific trainings totaling more than 400 hours.

 I have been an ICF Master Certified Coach since 2002.
 Since then I have been an assessor for the ICF’s credentialing program.
 I am a past member of the ICF credentialing committee and was responsible for training assessors for Associate Certified Coach (ACC) exams.
 I am a graduate of the inviteCHANGE Mentor Coach Certification Program, which is based on the most current International Coach Federation (ICF) standards and practices for credentialing.